It is used to block the nerve endings in its exit from the spinal cord.

 Several conditions can make it risky for you to receive an epidural injection, such as:

 - An infection.

-- Some other medications that you are taking.
+- Some other medicines that you are taking.

 Depending on your situation, your doctor may look for another type of pain relief for you, or you may need to wait until a better time for the procedure.